Entities that meet the reporting requirement should register in the Payment Times Reporting Portal.

-To log in, reporting entities will be required to authenticate their identity by way of myGovID.
+To login to the reporting portal, reporting entities will be required to authenticate their identity by way of myGovID.

 To access the ATO’s myGovID authentication process, the entity will first need to have a valid ABN.